Cubeir/Vanilla-RTX-Tuner/README.md

 ### Want to help?

-The scope of this project as it stands is small, but contributions are welcome.
+The scope of this project as it stands is medium to small, but contributions are welcome.
 You’ll find TODOs scattered in the code if you’re looking for a place to start.

+### PSA
+This section of the readme may be displayed in Tuner (Test)